Follow these steps for effective business strategy

 Here are six simple steps to help you deliver an effective business strategy:

 1. Gather the facts

-To know where you are going, you must know right now where you are.
-You should therefore evaluate past performance or the present situation before you start looking forward.
-Take a look at each business area and find out what went well, what could be better and what opportunities lie ahead.
+To know where you are going, you must know where you are.
+You should, therefore, evaluate past performance or the present situation before you start looking forward.
+Take a look at each business area and find out what went well, what could be better, and what opportunities lie ahead.

-Several toils and strategies, including SWOT (Strength, Weakness, Opportunities and Threats) analysis, have been made available for this method.
+Several tools and strategies, including SWOT (Strength, Weakness, Opportunities, and Threats) analysis, have been made available for this method.

 This requires the right people to ensure you gather the most relevant information, the most important part of this process.